 On the negative side, Manager’s Path sticks with a narrow focus on software startups and the progression of engineering management, which limits the scope of its advice.
 As I’ve worked and am working in these roles, her scenarios are completely relatable, but I have trouble pulling back from her specifics to see how the lessons apply more broadly.
 This is an important characteristic: some of the most powerful management books and articles I’ve read can espouse universal truths that transcend industry and sometimes even corporate eras.
 Classics like High Output Management, first-person accounts such as Creativity, Inc., and even long articles on tradeoffs in team management provide notes on the human condition that remain relevant and timeless.
 It’s up to me, the software engineering manager-cum-reader, to translate those situations into my working environment.

-In comparison then, much of the advice in The Manager’s Path feels anecdotal1, and the specifics seem like they will not age well.
-Stories based on current trends around agile processes, Kanban boards, and testing frameworks in vogue in 2017, but the speed of software methodology iteration all but guarantee that these tools will be replaced within a decade.
+In comparison, much of the advice in The Manager’s Path feels anecdotal1, and the specifics seem like they will not age well.
+Stories based on current trends around agile processes, Kanban boards, and testing frameworks are in vogue in 2017, but the speed of software methodology iteration all but guarantees that these tools will be replaced within a decade.
 The other problem with relying on a singular anecdote—that of the author’s own experience of joining an early-stage startup and growing herself as the company grew—as the basis of advice is that it’s not a scenario that fully applies to most of its intended audience.
 Again, I still found most of the suggestions useful and in-line with what I’d do, but I would have preferred more validation across other managers and companies.

 Although the author combats this by pulling in short stories from other senior leaders in technology.↩